Yundi: 2010–2018: Signing with EMI Classics and return to Deutsche Grammophon

-In 2016, Yundi went on a Chopin world tour, including Germany, Russia, and the United States.
+In 2016, Yundi went on a Chopin world tour encompassing Germany, Russia, and the United States.
 In March, he performed an all-Chopin program in Carnegie Hall, with an encore of Ren Guang's Colorful Clouds Chasing the Moon.
-Corinna da Fonseca-Wollheim of the New York Times wrote, "he showed off a graduated array of colors and moods, including moments of understated simplicity and tenderness light-years removed from his high-decibel image".
+Corinna da Fonseca-Wollheim of The New York Times wrote, "he showed off a graduated array of colors and moods, including moments of understated simplicity and tenderness light-years removed from his high-decibel image".
 On 21 April, he performed at the National Concert Hall of Dublin.

-In May 2017, Yundi attended the opening ceremony of the Yundi Art Museum, in the Chongqing Huangjueping Piano Museum.
-It displays several pianos from different stages of Yundi's career, including his first piano, as well as a collection of his awards, albums and photographs, and a high-tech experience pavilion.
+On 8 May 2017, Yundi attended the opening ceremony of the Yundi Art Museum, in the Chongqing Huangjueping Piano Museum – the largest piano museum in China.
+He performed two pieces at the ceremony.
+It displays several pianos from different stages of Yundi's career, including his first piano (purchased by his parents when he was seven years old), as well as a collection of his awards, albums and photographs, and a high-tech experience pavilion.
+Upon seeing the old piano, Yundi played an impromptu piece on it, marking the first time he had touched the instrument in 24 years.
+The museum integrates piano art with high‑technology features: in the Piano Ensemble Conductor Experience Hall, a visitor may place any score that Yundi has performed onto the conductor's podium, and the system automatically recognizes the page and plays the music; in the Dapeng Wings Multimedia Hall, a touchscreen interface allows a three‑dimensional presentation of Yundi's career and recreates important concert moments.
+Yundi stated his hope that the museum would encourage children to develop an interest in the piano and cultivate their artistic taste.
+He also noted that learning the piano can improve a child's concentration, that piano examinations are not the sole purpose of studying the instrument, and that both children and parents should regard such exams with moderation, prioritizing the enhancement of cultural cultivation.

 From 29 August to 5 September 2017, Yundi led the Warsaw Philharmonic Orchestra on a five-city concert tour in China, performing Chopin's Piano Concerto No. 1 and No. 2 as both pianist and conductor.
 It was his conducting debut.
 This tour was the first of a series of events commemorating the 100th anniversary of Poland's regained independence.

 In November 2017, Yundi went on tour playing Mozart's Piano Concerto No. 23 with Staatskapelle Dresden in Germany and China.
 On 3 November, he gave a live concert at Beijing National Aquatics Center celebrating the 2017 League of Legends World Championship.